qianwei-yin/info6250-full-stack-web-dev/final/README.md

 7. Set your default account, the default account will automatically appear when you are trying to create a new transaction record.
 8. Add/Delete a category/account.
 9. Responsive styles on desktop sizes (>= 800 px).
+10. Multiple loading effects.
+You can set Network to "Slow 3G" to test it out.

 ### How to use